arjangeertsema/hexagonal-architecture/README.md

-# hexagonal-architecture-
+# Hexagonal Architecture

-A .net example implementation of hexagonal architecture
+A .Net example implementation of hexagonal architecture, CQRS and DDD using living documentation.